FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 * What they have.
 * What they are.

 Each of these has a certain level of security and ease of use.
 The more factors you require, the more security you get.
 Nothing is 100% secure and all of the options have tradeoffs.
 Some of these factors require more security cooperation from the end user than others.

-TBD DIAGRAM of spectrum factor on spectrum
+Another dimension to consider is how widely deployed each of these options is.

+Below is a diagram displaying estimates on deployment and security.
+Of course, these are generalities; you could have a group of users where physical devices are widely available, and passwords can be made very secure if you use a password manager.

+{% include _image.liquid src="/assets/img/advice/mfa/security-deployment-spectrum.svg" alt="Secure, sure, but is it available?" figure=false %}

-Let's look at each category and common, popular or secure factors within each one.
+Let's look at each category and examine the factors within each one.

 ### What you have